 - 1. Make two sketches comparing the motion of molecules of the system and surroundings before and after the reaction. - a.
 Sketch 1: reactants and the surroundings before the reaction - b.
 Sketch 2: products and the surroundings after the reaction - 2.
-Describe the total energy of the system and its surroundings before and after the reaction.
+Describe the total energy of the system and its surroundings before and after the reaction. - a.
+Sketch 1 : Before the reaction b.
+Sketch 2 : After the reaction

-Sketch 1 : Before t Sketch 1 : Before the reaction 0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Sketch is missing A sketch is present but is missing a majority of the requirements Missing reactant molecule AND Missing reactant molecule Or Shows motion of reactant molecules and the system Missing energy or surroundings Missing energy Or Missing surroundings Describes the total energy of the system and surroundings
+0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Sketch is missing A sketch is present but is missing a majority of the requirements Missing reactant molecule AND Missing energy or surroundings Missing reactant molecule OR Missing energy OR Missing surroundings Shows motion of reactant molecules and the system.
+Describes the total energy of the system and surroundings.

-Sketch 2: After th Sketch 2 : After the reaction 0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Sketch is missing A sketch is present but is missing a majority of the requirements Missing product molecule AND Missing product molecule Or Shows motion of product molecules and the system Missing energy or surroundings Missing energy Or Missing surroundings Describes the total energy of the system and surroundings
+0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Sketch is missing.
+A sketch is present but is missing a majority of the requirements.
+Missing product molecule AND Missing energy or surroundings Missing product molecule OR Missing energy OR Missing surroundings Shows motion of product molecules and the system.
+Describes the total energy of the system and surroundings.